Robert Riddell of Glenriddell. From a

 In the spirit of their friendship Robert Riddell presented Burns with two blank, leather bound volumes for Burns to fill with his poetry and prose and return to Riddell.
 These volumes became the Glenriddell Manuscripts.

-This book features the Robert Burns's Glenriddell Manuscripts display at the National Library of Scotland from 23 January to 30 March.
+This book featured in the Robert Burns's Glenriddell Manuscripts display at the National Library of Scotland from 23 January to 30 March 2014.